 The Implications Wheel (TM) is a highly interactive process that quickly helps group participants discover multiple levels of mid- to long-term implications of ideas, changes, decisions, etc.

-Very useful in discovering how our experiences and understanding validate God's word.
+Running one arc of the wheel can be very useful in discovering how our experiences and understanding are validated by God's word.

 This is a process whereby participants are led to express their belief, preference, understanding, knowledge, etc. about a particular topic, only to be challenged by their own discovery of Biblical content that is in opposition to that belief.

 This causes "dissonance" that must be resolved, resulting in great conversation and greater awareness of Biblical interpretation

 Sometimes, you wait a lifetime for the perfect circumstance with the perfect question, so that you can give JUST the perfect answer.

 Last year I was in one of those big box "men's toy" stores looking for a particular brand of cabinet screws.
 I had seen them on their website, listed as "In Stock", and so off I went.